Browse our list of information

 The New Inn at Baschurch established its fine reputation under the stewardship of TV chef Marcus Bean.
 Now under new ownership, it serves fresh, local, seasonal food, prepared daily.
 Open Tuesday to Sunday, The New Inn is popular with locals, so, again, booking is advisable.

 A little off the beaten track, but easy enough to find and only five minutes from Burlton, is The Moat Shed at Northwood Hall, Newtown.
-Recently built alongside an ancient double moat (scheduled by English Heritage as being of national importance), you can enjoy wonderful home-cooked, locally-sourced food either indoors next to the log burner or outside on the large terrace.
+Built alongside an ancient double moat (scheduled by English Heritage as being of national importance), you can enjoy wonderful home-cooked, locally-sourced food either indoors next to the log burner or outside on the large terrace.
 Open Thursday to Monday, 9am to 5pm.

 If you run out of anything during your stay, the closest shop can be found just a couple of miles away in the village of Myddle.
 It’s a family-run business, open daily, with fresh bread and cake deliveries from Chatwins Bakery in Nantwich.